 Pharmacovigilance is therefore an activity contributing to the protection of patient and public health.

 A response to a medicinal product which is harmful and unintended (response in this context means that a causal relationship between a medicinal product and an adverse event is at least a reasonable possibility).

-Adverse reactions may arise from use of the product within or outside the terms of the marketing authorisation or from occupational exposure.
-Conditions of use outside the marketing authorisation include off-label use, overdose, misuse, abuse and medication errors.
+Adverse reactions may arise from use of the product within or outside the terms of the marketing authorization or from occupational exposure.
+Conditions of use outside the marketing authorization include off-label use, overdose, misuse, abuse and medication errors.

 The Medical Device Vigilance (materiovigilance) is a system aimed at monitoring and evaluating incidents related to medical devices.
 The Medical Device Vigilance System aims to improve the protection of the health and safety of patients, healthcare professionals, and other users by reducing the likelihood of reoccurrence of incidents related to the use of a medical device.

 What is an incident or an untoward event related to a medical device?

 The term “incident” in the Medical Device Regulation (UE) 2017/745 means any malfunction or deterioration in the characteristics or performance of a device made available on the market, including use-error due to ergonomic features, as well as any inadequacy in the information supplied by the manufacturer and any undesirable side-effect.